DimitriChrysafis/dimitrichrysafis.github.io/folder/post2.md

 ### **What is a Fourier Series?**

 You know what the Fourier Series is.
 I take a function and break it into sines and cosines.
-Unless it's even or odd, in which case odd functions only give sin terms and even functions only give sin terms.
+Unless it's even or odd, in which case odd functions only give sine terms and even functions only give cosine terms.
 General case is both though.

 <br />

 ### Mathematical Definition:

-For a periodic function \( f(x) \) with a period \( T \), the Fourier series is written as:
+For a periodic function $f(x)$ with a period $T$, the Fourier series is written as:

 $$
 f(x) = \frac{a_0}{2} + \sum_{n=1}^{\infty} \left( a_n \cos(n \omega_0 x) + b_n \sin(n \omega_0 x) \right)